peshmerge/Woocommerce-Cart-Maximum-Items/README.md

 # Woocommerce-Cart-Maximum-Items
 This is the official repository for for the plugin  Woocommerce Cart Maximum Items.

-This plugin enables the user to enter a limit of allowed products/items which can be added by a use when using Woocommerce!
+This simple plugin enables the user to set a limit on allowed products/items which can be added by a user when using Woocommerce!

 # Prerequisites